CKuke/PyBoy-Color/notes/lcd.md

 - Bit 7: BG-to-OAM Priority

 ### TODO
-- Implement video banking in CGB
+- REMEMBER TO REMOVE: Added temporary NoOffsetgetVRAM methods to lcd classes to avoid out of range error when fetching wt and bt values in render_screen in renderer.py
-- FF40 Control Register change bit 0 implementation: render_screen method in renderer class currently uses the background_enable bit, change this to make background rendering loose priority when CGB
+- LCDC FF40 Control Register change bit 0 implementation: render_screen method in renderer class currently uses the background_enable bit, change this to make background rendering loose priority when CGB
 - FF41 Stat is currently in MB, move to LCD?
 Does mode 3 need to be extented to account for the fact that CGB palette data can't be accessed?
 - FF44/45 LY/LYC currently in MB, move to base_lcd?
 - FF46 DMA OAM transfers currently in MB, move to base_lcd?
-Especially because CGB also adds VRAM DMA transfer functionality, where to put that then -> maybe have base_lcd class afterall
+Especially because CGB also adds VRAM DMA transfer functionality, where to put that then
 - maybe delete the VBK def at top of cgb_lcd, not used?
+- save/load state methods for CGB
+- lidt forvirrende at der i cgb_lcd VBKregister både bliver læst ofte fra __active_bank, men der også er en get method.
+Forskellen er når man bare skal bruge active_bank værdien og når programmet egentligt prøver at læse fra registret

 ### Notes